Home » Blog » Microsoft 365 Provisioning

 For intricate permission adjustments within SharePoint, Teams Manager offers a solution that goes beyond what Graph API can manage.
 It provides the ability to fine-tune permissions at an item level, set unique permissions for specific documents or folders, and handle item-level permissions tied to metadata, ensuring a more detailed and secure approach to permission management.

-4. Full-Fledged Search Capabilities
+4. Advanced Search Capabilities

-While Microsoft Graph API includes search functionality, it’s not as mature or feature-rich as SharePoint’s native search capabilities.
+While Microsoft Graph API includes basic search functionality, it’s not as mature or feature-rich as SharePoint’s native search capabilities.
 Advanced search queries and custom search configurations are not fully supported through Graph API.

-An enterprise requiring a custom search interface that can execute complex queries with refinements and specific property selection against their SharePoint content may see this as problematic.
+An organization requiring a custom search interface that can execute complex queries with refinements and specific property selection against their SharePoint content may see this as problematic.
 Although basic search can be performed via Microsoft Graph, this advanced level of detail and customization in search queries necessitates the use of SharePoint Search REST API to fulfill the requirement.

 5. Advanced Taxonomy Operations